Ongoing 10/12

 Do you believe in love at first sight?
 This is one of the most used tropes in film and television, especially if it is a romantic drama.
 In fact, it is a trope so used in almost any narrative that for many people it is quite normal to expect this famous crush when looking for a partner.

-What would happen if we combined love at first sight with other tropes, such as the difference in social classes, dissatisfaction with life, very opposite personalities, the passion for music and dance, the evolution of strangers to friends and from friends to lovers, the search for happiness, the realization of dreams or that one of the boys continues studying while the other dropped out to help his mother in the family business in the absence of his deceased father?
+What would happen if we combined love at first sight with other tropes, such as the difference in social classes, dissatisfaction with life, very opposite personalities, the passion for music and dance, the evolution of strangers to friends and from friends to lovers, the search for happiness, the realization of dreams or that one of the boys continues studying while the other abandons studies to help his mother in the family business in the absence of his deceased father?

 With all these ingredients inside a large saucepan used to make curry rice, Sakon Wongsinwiset, recognized for his work in popular dramas, such as the saga of 'Club Friday: The Series', 'Cooking Crush' and 'Our Skyy 2' ', among others, cooks the series 'Only Boo!'.

-Starring "Sea" Dechchart Tasilp, as Kang, in his first foray into the world of entertainment, and "Keen" Suvijak Piyanopharoj, as Moo ('My Tempo'), or just "KangMoo", a ship who at only 18 years old age each already raises sighs among BL lovers, the drama tells the story of a young heir of a rich Bangkok family in the last year of high school, who is forced to move to Nakhon Phatom, as punishment to correct his behavior for deciding not to go to school and appear for an audition on the same day as an exam.
+Starring "Sea" Dechchart Tasilp, as Kang, in his first foray into the world of entertainment, and "Keen" Suvijak Piyanopharoj, as Moo ('My Tempo'), or just "KangMoo", a ship that at only 18 years old of age each already raises sighs among BL lovers, the drama tells the story of a young heir of a rich family in Bangkok in the last year of high school, who is forced to move to Nakhon Phatom, as punishment to correct his behavior for deciding not to go to school and appear for an audition on the same day as an exam.
 In the new setting, while trying to fulfill his dream of becoming an idol, he discovers his first love.

-The boys' lives are about to cross, and it won't be a casual crossing.
+The boys' lives are about to cross paths, and it won't be a casual crossing.
 And such an encounter between the two produces the subsequent "train crash."
 The one will influence the other as much as the other influences the one.
 This union will be to such a point that both will begin to feel things unknown until then that they will not be able to control.

 Moo, who wants to love and realize his dream at the same time, accepts his homosexuality from the moment he meets Kang.
 But his hopes are null when he believes that the sharp, serious and very joking boy is decidedly heterosexual.
 However, Kang, who initially treats him in a cold and distant manner, has actually also developed feelings for the cheerful and playful teenager.